Homemade Biscuits are the best! I love whipping some on the weekends, or Friday night so we have them ready for our Saturday breakfast.

 Check my recipe for delicious HOMEMADE DINNER ROLLS

 - 1 tablespoon Dried Parsley

-- Place the baking pan into the refrigerator for 20 minutes, so the biscuits could chill before baking.
+Place the baking pan in the refrigerator for 20 minutes, so the biscuits could chill before baking.